The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 O HOLY Saint Rita, exemplary Augustinian Sister, we honour you for your devotion to the Passion of Christ.
 Although your early life was filled with disappointment, frustration, and unceasing tragedy, you never lost faith and trust in God.
 For this you are the patroness of the impossible, and our inspiration and advocate in desperate circumstances.

-The First Set of Three Beads
+The First Set of Three Prayers

-Pray an Our Father on each bead:
+Pray the Our Father prayer on each bead (or finger):

 By the way, be careful not to slur together the seven petitions of the Our Father (Matthew 6:9–13) like the “elemeno P” of the grammar school alphabet.
 Say this prayer slowly, carefully, and distinctly.